Summary of Significant Accounting Policies

 The Company satisfies performance obligations either over time or at a point in time.
 Revenue is recognized at the time the related performance obligation is satisfied by transferring a promised service to a customer.

 Disaggregation of Revenue from Contracts with Customers.
-The following table disaggregates gross revenue by entity for the three months ended March 31, 2021 and 2020:
+The following table disaggregates gross revenue by entity for the year ended December 31, 2019 and 2018:

 Surge Blockchain revenues are generated through the SurgePaysPortal multi-purpose software are recognized when the goods and services have been delivered and earned.